Thank you for your support!

 Beary Special Deliveries Bring Smiles

-This month, Phoenix Children’s supporters have a special opportunity to lift the spirits of the kids in our care.
-During the KTAR News 92.3 FM and 98.7 FM Arizona’s Sports Station Give-A-Thon, presented by Valley Hyundai Dealers, a patient will receive a teddy bear every time someone becomes a Champion of Hope by making a monthly gift of at least $20 or a one-time gift of at least $240.
+During Give-A-Thon week, Phoenix Children’s supporters have a special opportunity to lift the spirits of the kids in our care.
+During the KTAR News and Arizona Sports Give-A-Thon, presented by Valley Hyundai Dealers and AK-Chin Indian Community, a patient will receive a teddy bear every time someone becomes a Champion of Hope by making a monthly gift of at least $20 or a one-time gift of at least $240.

-Many patients have already received bears because new Champions of Hope are stepping up before Give-A-Thon Week even begins.
-The first round of bears has been delivered to the kids by KTAR News 92.3 FM and 98.7 FM Arizona’s Sports Station personalities, including Jayme West and John “Gambo” Gambadoro—watch the video to see firsthand the joy these special deliveries bring.
-And be sure to tune in to Give-A-Thon August 16-20 to hear inspiring stories of hope and healing from our patients and their families.
+Many patients have already received bears because new Champions of Hope are stepping up before Give-A-Thon week even begins.
+The first round of bears has been delivered to the kids by KTAR News and Arizona Sports personalities.
+Watch our video to see the joy these special deliveries bring, and be sure to tune in to Give-A-Thon August 14-18 to hear inspiring stories of hope and healing from our patients and their families.

 Give-A-Thon Sponsors

-KTAR News 92.3 FM and 98.7 FM Arizona’s Sports Station listeners, online users and sponsors play a vital role in Give-A-Thon.
+KTAR News 92.3 FM and Arizona Sports 98.7 FM listeners, online users and sponsors play a vital role in Give-A-Thon's success.
 Last year’s event had a record number of partners who joined forces with the stations to raise much-needed funds for Phoenix Children’s.
 Sponsors held cause-related marketing campaigns leading up to the event and brought checks to Give-A-Thon to donate live on air.
+Our fundraising goal for 2023 is $2 million, and last year we exceeded that goal with the help of our partners.

-We ask you to consider partnering with KTAR News 92.3 FM and 98.7 FM Arizona’s Sports Station and Phoenix Children’s for this special media event.
-Not only will you offer much-needed support to patient families, but your company and employees will have the satisfaction of taking part in this fun and rewarding event.
-A partnership with the stations’ strong media platform and the highly regarded Phoenix Children’s health system will help set your business apart.
+We ask you to consider partnering with KTAR News 92.3 FM, Arizona Sports 98.7 FM and Phoenix Children’s for this special media event.
+Not only will you offer much-needed support to patient families, but your company and employees will have the satisfaction of taking part in this fun and rewarding event that changes kids' lives.

 Signature Events